Integrated Computational Engineering of High-performance Materials

 ||20506 10402 10304|

 The purpose of this proposal to the Swedish National Allocation Committee is to allocate supercomputer resources multi-disciplinary research studies in the field of Computational Materials Science.
-The main body of these studies is according to the plan of the Generic Ab-initio project within

 • Hierarchic Engineering of Industrial Materials “Hero-m 2 Innovation” (Vinnova Competence Center 2016-00668), 2017-2022.
-Funding source: VINNOVA, Swedish Industry and KTH.
+Funding source: Vinnova, Swedish Industry, and KTH;

 Direction 1: High-performance alloy optimization using free energy modeling

-Task 1.1 Thermal properties of multicomponent Fe- and Ni-based solid solutions
+Task 1.1 Thermal properties of multicomponent Fe- and Ni-based solid solutions (the studies will be extended to hexagonal and tetragonal crystal structures)

-Task 1.2 Dislocation core structure in fcc metals and compounds
+Task 1.2 Dislocation core structure in fcc metals and compounds (the calculations were postponed to year 2021 because of lack of allocated time during year 2020)

 Direction 2: Structure and dynamics of lattice defects in metals and compounds